sethdford/memory-bank/developer-primer.md

 * Clear Project Names: Use descriptive names for your project directories to easily identify them in the project selection prompt.
 * Workspace Structure: Organize your workspace so that project directories are clearly separated.

-This automatic project detection and selection feature simplifies working with multiple projects and ensures Roo Code always has the correct project context for each session.
+This automatic project detection and selection feature simplifies working with multiple projects and ensures Memory Bank always has the correct project context for each session.

 Example Memory Bank Updates: